stephenhandley/dotmix/README.md

 ```

-It's also possible to use the mixin method directly
+It's also possible to use the Mixin.mixin method directly

 ```js
 var Mixin = require('dotmixin');